Laim/TrueAchievementsScraper/README.md

 print($TAS->TASRecentAchievements[0][0]);
 ```

 This would output the first achievement's image.

+To view all information available in the function, just call it with print_r or var_dump.
 ## Dependencies
 * [PHP Simple HTML DOM Parser](http://simplehtmldom.sourceforge.net)